charlesbao/hi-charles/site/content/post/spectre-css.md

 There are 4 ways to get started with Spectre CSS framework in your projects.
 You can either manually install or use NPM, Yarn and Bower.

 ##### Install manually
-Download the compiled and minified [Spectre CSS file](https://github.com/picturepan2/spectre/tree/master/docs/dist).
+Download from bootcdn website [Spectre CSS file](http://www.bootcdn.cn/spectre.css/).

 ##### Install with NPM
 `$ npm install spectre.css --save`